 Notes

-- It's best to use a large, not-too-ripe avocado at room temperature when making this recipe.
-When you scoop out some of the avocado's flesh to make room for the egg, make a wide, shallow cavity, not a deep one, to ensure even cooking of the egg white.
+- When you scoop out some of the avocado's flesh to make room for the egg, make a wide, shallow cavity, not a deep one, to ensure even cooking of the egg white.

 - If your eggs are large, it's best to separate the yolks from the whites, slide the yolk into the cavity first, and then pour just enough of the whites to fill the cavity, discarding the rest.

 - Sometimes, the yolk develops a thin crust after 15 minutes in the oven.
-You can leave it intact or carefully remove it using a small sharp knife.
-Both options look great, so this is purely up to you.
+You can leave it intact or carefully remove it using a small, sharp knife.

-- If you end up with leftovers, you can store them in the fridge, in an airtight container, for up to two days.
-Reheat them covered in the microwave.
+- If you end up with leftovers, you can store them in an airtight container in the fridge for up to two days and reheat them covered in the microwave.
 But it's best to only make as many as you plan on eating immediately.
-The leftovers don't keep too well.

 - The FDA advises us to cook eggs until the whites and yolks are firm.